forax/java-guide/guide/chapter00-genesis.md

 System.out.println(redLight.equals(anotherRedLight));
 ```

-Let summarize what we have discovered
-we can create user defined objects using the keyword "record"
+# Summary
-A records has components that are the parameters used to create an object
+A record has components that are the parameters used to create an object
 To create an object we use the operator 'new' followed by the arguments of the
 record components in the same order
 To interact with an object, we are using methods that are functions that you